PeterJJonas/MazeGenerator/README.md

 # Maze Generator

-## This is going to be a randomly generated Maze game.
+## This is a randomly (Prim's algorithm) generated Maze game.

-### at the very beginning yet...
+### at the very beginning yet

+### Please note it may not be perfect on your screen as the focus is not on the CSS.